aM-aShakur/spine-demo/README.md

 - Bookmark creation and return-to-bookmark flow.
 - Cross-feature journeys from discovery to continued reading.

-These checks focus on the paths readers use most, so releases stay stable where it counts.

 ## Demo Limitations

 The public demo has a few limits: